SherlynKBurkhart/HTML-CSS-practice/first/README.md

 3. Select the settings caret at the top of the page ("settings" looks like a wheel, "caret" looks like a v).
 4. Select "New Folder".
 5. Type "myProjects" in place of "untitled folder" for the folder name. "myProjects" folder is where ALL of your projects are filed.
-6. Press "command S" to save.
+6. Press "enter/return" to save.

-CREATE A FOLDER FOR EACH INDIVIDUAL PROJECT
+CREATE A "myFirstProject" FOLDER INSIDE THE "myProjects" FOLDER
-1. Open finder.
+1. Open "Finder".
 2. Select "Desktop".
 3. Select "myProjects".
-4. Select “Open”
-5. Two finger click “myProjects” folder.
+4. Select the settings caret at the top of the page ("settings" looks like a wheel, "caret" looks like a v).
-6. Select "New Folder”.
+5. Select "New Folder”.
-7. Type folder name.
+6. Type folder name.
 Suggestion - “myFirstProject”.
-8. Select “enter/return” on keyboard.
+7. Press “enter/return” to save.

 INSTALL "SUBLIME TEXT"
 1. Google "Sublime Text" and download the latest version on your computer.
 2. Open "Sublime Text".
-3. Drag and drop "myProjects" folder into sublime text
+3. Drag and drop "myProjects" folder into "Sublime Text".

 CREATE AN HTML (HyperText Markup Language) FILE - THIS IS DONE IN SUBLIME TEXT
-1. Two finger click (it is a Mac thing) “myFirstProject” folder.
+1. Two finger click “myFirstProject” folder.
 2. Select “New File”.
-3. Type "index.html".
-This names the file.
-4. Press "command S” to save.
+3. Press "command S” to save.
+4. In the "Save As:" line, type "index.html".
 5. Confirm that the file is being saved in "myFirstProjects".
 6. Select “Save”.
 (A pop-up to purchase may occur - you may press cancel.)
-7. Delete “index.html” on line one.
-8. Type “<!DOCTYPE html”.
+7. Type “<!DOCTYPE html”.
-9. Press “tab” key.
+8. Press “return/enter” key.
 Walla!!
 The below opening and closing tags appear.
 This is the basic HTML (HyperText Markup Language) file structure.

 <!DOCTYPE <!DOCTYPE html>   (This first line may look like "<!DOCTYPE <html>")
 <html>